RadioAstronomySoftwareGroup/pyuvsim/README.md

 * To install the development version: Clone the repository using `git clone https://github.com/RadioAstronomySoftwareGroup/pyuvsim`, navigate into the pyuvsim directory and run
 ```
 pip install -r requirements.txt
+pip install pyuvdata
 pip install .
 ```
-* `pyuvsim` is mainly intended to run on clusters running the linux operating system.
+* `pyuvsim` is intended to run on clusters running the linux operating system.

 **Note**